The EPDA working with its partners at the European Parliament in March 2017.

 Educating the EU community and raising political awareness

-The EPDA undertakes a wide range of advocacy activities to raise disease awareness and educate politicians and policymakers at EU level of the challenges facing people with Parkinson’s.
+The EPDA undertakes a wide range of advocacy activities to raise disease awareness and educate politicians and policymakers at EU level on the challenges facing people with Parkinson’s and their carers.

-We do this by organising a number of events in partnership with the EU institutions in Brussels, while meeting regularly with EU decision makers to discuss concrete action(s) that would drive progress in the diagnosis and the delivery of treatment and care.
+- we meet regularly with EU decision makers to discuss concrete actions that could drive progress in the diagnosis of the disease and also the delivery of treatment and care.

+At the European level, the EPDA works closely with a number of other patient organisations to advocate for a more robust policy response to Parkinson’s.
+Our partners include the European Patients Forum (EPF), the European Federation of Neurological Associations (EFNA), the European Brain Council (EBC), and Eurocarers.
 Our collaboration efforts focus on collectively strengthening and raising the patient voice within EU policymaking.
-We also co-produce position papers on important issues, participate in projects that explore individual challenges that affect people with Parkinson’s, and put forward solutions to EU decision makers.
+We co-produce position papers on important issues, participate in projects that explore individual challenges that affect people with Parkinson’s and their carers, and put forward solutions to EU decision makers.

-Read about the EBC’s research project on Value of Treatment for Brain Disorders to which the EPDA is contributing to.
+- read about the EBC’s Value of Treatment for Brain Disorders research project, which the EPDA has contributed to.

 Contributing to EU policy